Journal / Paper guides / Engineering Paper PDF: Printable Grid Guide

 Is engineering paper the same as "green engineering pad" stock?

-Does color matter for PDF printing?
+Does line color matter for PDF printing?

 Can engineering paper replace CAD drawings?